2 sets totalling Five hours of wheel-thrown

 Introduction to pottery clay

-Glossary of common pottery terms used in this video
+Glossary of common pottery terms used

 Pottery tools and centering